Mona Lisa at the Battlefield: The History of Saving Art During World War II

 Hans Prinzhorn Collection

-During the World War II, not only art in famous museums was under attack.
+Art in World War II, was under attack not only in famous museums.
 For example, let’s look at the Prinzhorn collection.
 German doctor, Hans Prinzhorn, started his practice at the Heidelberg University Psychiatric Hospital in the years following World War I. He became interested in the art of the mentally ill so he collected their paintings and drawings.
 Everyone saw them as a manifestation of “degenerative” art, which goes beyond the ideas of perfection.
 Later, such creativity got a name: naive art or primitivism.
 The Nazis destroyed part of the collection, about 5,000 images from 450 patients.
 Fortunately, part of the collection that was hidden in the university repository, survived the war and is now on permanent display in the clinic.